osc245/Miscellaneous-Codejam-Solutions/README.md

 Miscellaneous solutions to Google Code Jam problems written in Python.
+The solutions pass all the test sets unless otherwise stated.